-If your interpretation of the data holds up under all of these questions and considerations, then you have likely reached a productive conclusion.
-The only remaining step is to use the results of the data analysis process to decide how you are going to act.
+If the interpretation of data holds up under these questions and considerations, you have reached a productive conclusion.
+The only remaining step is to use the process results to decide how you will act.

 Make the right decisions by analyzing data the right way!

 Data analysis advantages

 Many industries use data to draw conclusions and decide on actions to implement.
 It is worth mentioning that science also uses to test or discard existing theories or models.